-The financial report covers Heritage Brands Ltd and Controlled Entities (the 'Group').
-Heritage Brands Ltd is a for-profit Company limited by shares, incorporated and domiciled in Australia.
+The financial report covers Heritage Brands Ltd and its controlled entities ('the Group').
+Heritage Brands Ltd is a for-profit company limited by shares, incorporated and domiciled in Australia.

 Each of the entities within the Group prepare their financial statements based on the currency of the primary economic environment in which the entity operates (functional currency).
 The consolidated financial statements are presented in Australian dollars which is the parent entity's functional and presentation currency.